How to Avoid the 5 Most Common Insurance Scams

 Workers compensation and medical fraud

 Workers compensation insurance protects employees if they’re hurt on the job.
 Only a small number of scammers work this system, but their damage is huge.
-Tens of billions of dollars in false claims and unpaid premiums are stolen annually.
+Premium evasion and provider-driven schemes remain top enforcement priorities, and fraud adds materially to overall claim costs across the industry.

 On a related note, fraud in the medical field includes “upcoding,” when health providers exaggerate treatment provided to injured workers or bill for procedures that were never performed.
 “Consumers should stay alert to the warning signs of a scam,” Quiggle says.
 “Pay close attention to your medical bills to make sure you’re charged for procedures and treatments you actually had.”